Functorial resolution by torus actions: Resolution Algorithm via Cobordant Blow-ups

-The functoriality of $\inv_p(R)$ and the maximal admissible centers $\cA$ at $p$ is a consequence of the functoriality of the resolution algorithm in Section \ref{algo} and functoriality of derivations, Rees algebras, coefficient ideals, and the maximal contacts.
+\begin{proof} The functoriality of \( \inv_p(R) \) and the center \( \mathcal{A} \) follows from the functoriality of the resolution algorithm described in Section~\ref{algo}.
+Each step of the algorithm-construction of Rees algebras, derivations, coefficient ideals, and maximal contacts-is compatible with base change, smooth morphisms, and equivariant structures.
+Therefore, the resulting invariant and center are preserved under these operations. \end{proof}